Our Verdict

 Regarding Teachable pricing, it has a freemium subscription model.

-Apart from the free plan, Teachable has three paid plans:
+Apart from the free plan, Teachable has four paid plans:

-• The Pro plan ($159/month) is the most popular plan and includes all the important Teachable features, including graded quizzes, certificates, and affiliate marketing.
-Moreover, you can create unlimited courses, and there’s no transaction fee.
+- The Pro plan ($159/month) is the most popular plan and includes all the important Teachable features, including graded quizzes, certificates, and affiliate marketing.
+While there’s no transaction fee, you can create up to 50 courses.

-• The Business plan (custom pricing) is more suited for enterprise users and bigger teams.
+- The Business plan ($665/month) is more suited for enterprise users and bigger teams.

 Teachable vs the Competition

-The most popular Teachable alternative is Thinkific, and it’s better than Teachable in almost every regard.
+The most popular Teachable alternative is Thinkific, and it’s better than Teachable in most regards.

 Another popular competitor is Kajabi.
 Unlike Teachable, it’s an all-in-one platform and allows you to do more than just create and sell an online course.